sohooo/nvim/README.md

 - fully portable; place this repo anywhere you want (see below)
 - nicely structured and fine-tuned `init.loa` config
 - enhanced markdown editing with folding, fenced code hightighting and TOC
-- regex commands (like search/replace) with live preview
+- regex commands (like search/replace) with live preview; change directly in quickfix list
 - smart text objects: select text, then use `.` to enlage selection
 - manage git repo with [neogit](https://github.com/TimUntersberger/neogit)
 - collab editing with [instant](https://github.com/jbyuki/instant.nvim)